Scyano/MyUIKit/README.md

 # MyUIKit
-a framework similar with ios UIKit
+a framework similar with iOS UIKit